mgijax/mammalian-phenotype-ontology/README.md

 We have deprecated the berkleybop server process.
 If you are currently getting the MP file directly from berkleybop, please switch to using the purl (http://purl.obolibrary.org/obo/mp.obo and  http://purl.obolibrary.org/obo/mp.owl) or getting the files directly from the MGI ftp site (http://www.informatics.jax.org/downloads/reports/index.html#pheno).

+The OBO formatted file, mp.obo, on the MGI site is renamed to MPheno_OBO.ontology.

 ## Project Page

  * https://github.com/obophenotype/mammalian-phenotype-ontology/